To Do This Week

 Word Specific Combination:

-picture illustrate the words
+picture illustrates the words

 John Balderssari, Pencil Story